BrandonJenkins14/docs-site/docs/contribute/contributing-to-doc.md

 *  Overview, contact on slack
    *  Anyone can open an issue about documentation, or contribute a change with a pull request (PR) to the zowe/docs-site GitHub repository.
-   *  You need to be familiar with git and GitHub to work effectively in the Zowe community.
-To learn about Git and GitHub...
+   *  You need to be familiar with git and GitHub to contribute to the Zowe community.
+To learn about git and GitHub...
    *  To get involved with documentation:
       * Sign the CNCF Contributor License Agreement.
 The Contributor License Agreement defines the terms under which you contribute Zowe documentation.
       * Contributions to Zowe documentation are reviewed before being committed to the repository.
 Committing chnges to the Zowe repository requires additional access rights.
 See https://github.com/zowe/community/blob/master/COMMITTERS.md.